anqooqie/proconlib/tools/convex_hull.hpp.md

 void convex_hull(InputIterator begin, InputIterator end, bool minimum, OutputIterator result);
 ```

-It stores the indices of vertices which are on the edge of the convex hull of a given polygon to `result`.
+It stores the indices of vertices or the vertices themselves which are on the edge of the convex hull of a given polygon to `result`.
 If `minimum` is `true`, only the minimal vertices required for the convex hull will be stored.
 On the other hand, if `minimum` is `false`, all the vertices on the edge of the convex hull will be stored.